-Last week, I was privileged to preside, along with Bishop John Ricard, Bishop Emeritus of Pensacola-Tallahassee and former Auxiliary Bishop of Baltimore, at a moving and historic ceremony marking the transfer of the mortal remains of Servant of God, Mother Mary Elizabeth Lange, Foundress of the Oblate Sisters of Providence, from New Cathedral Cemetery, where her remains had been buried since 1882, to the Oblates Motherhouse in Halethorpe.
+Last week, I was privileged to preside, along with Bishop John H. Ricard, bishop emeritus of Pensacola-Tallahassee and former auxiliary bishop of Baltimore, at a moving and historic ceremony marking the transfer of the mortal remains of Servant of God, Mother Mary Elizabeth Lange, foundress of the Oblate Sisters of Providence, from New Cathedral Cemetery, where her remains had been buried since 1882, to the Oblates' motherhouse in Arbutus.

-The ceremony is a unique and rare one and was filled with emotion, reverence, and great joy.
+The ceremony is a unique and rare one and was filled with emotion, reverence and great joy.

 Mother Lange's cause for sainthood is currently being investigated by the Holy See's Congregation for the Causes of the Saints.
-The Oblates, believed the be the first religious community of women of color in America and perhaps anywhere in the world, are hopeful that the transfer of her remains will help to promote her cause by inspiring more people to pray for her canonization.
+The Oblates, believed to be the first religious community of women of color in America and perhaps anywhere in the world, are hopeful that the transfer of her remains will help to promote her cause by inspiring more people to pray for her canonization.